-Jaxx Liberty never stores your Private Keys, it saves an encrypted version of your wallet seed only on the device the Jaxx Liberty app is installed on.
+Jaxx Liberty never stores your Private Keys, it saves an encrypted version of your wallet seed (12-word backup phrase) only on the device the Jaxx Liberty app is installed on.
 The wallet security information is not stored anywhere else outside of that device.
-Decentral never has access to your wallet security information.
+Decentral never has access to your wallet's security information.

 Where to find your private keys: